dotnet/runtime/docs/design/specs/runtime-async.md

 ### II.10.3.2 The .override directive

 Async methods participate in overrides through both definitions (both signatures).
 An async method with a .override overrides the target method signature, as well as the secondary "Task-equivalent" signature if applicable.
 An async method may also override a sync method matching the "Task-equivalent" signature, if an async signature is not present on the base class.
 A sync method may also override an async method's "Task-equivalent" signature.
 This will behave as though both the async and "Task-equivalent" methods have been overridden.

+### II.15.4.6 async methods

+In certain cases described in [I.8.6.1.5 Method signatures] MethodDef definitions for sync and async methods may result in the definition of additional "implicit" definitions.
+All call sites to an implicit definition must use a MethodRef, even if the implicit method is definined inside the same module or assembly.
+The "explicit" definition which exists in metadata can be called using a regular `MethodDef` token.